will-hanlen/capsulate/README.md

 Capsulate is a simple photo journaling web app.

-There is no front-end framework and the backend is a node server.
+There is no front-end framework - everything is done with direct DOM manipulation and AJAX.
+The backend is an express node server.

-I'm writing an in-depth log of my though process and progress in [progress_log.md](progress_log.md).
+I'm writing an in-depth log of my thought process and progress in [progress_log.md](progress_log.md).

 ## Usage